enyojs/enyo-docs/key-concepts/creating-kinds.md

         // Invoke the static info() method of MyKind. console.log(MyKind.info());

+* `protectedStatics`: Introduced in Enyo 2.3, protected statics are statics that are meant for use only within the kind in which they are declared, or in code that derives from that kind.

+    Unlike public statics, protected statics won't prevent the deferral of a kind's creation.
+Deferral is not possible for kinds containing public statics because of the potential for the public statics' being used before any instances of the kind exist.

 Certain kinds in the framework define their own special properties, e.g., the `published` property supported by [enyo.Object](http://enyojs.com/api/#enyo.Object).